Example configuration.yaml entry

 Set the switch specified in the heater option to be treated as a cooling device instead of a heating device.

 Set a minimum amount of time that the switch specified in the heater option must be in its current state prior to being switched either off or on.
+This option will be ignored if the

 Set a minimum amount of difference between the temperature read by the sensor specified in the target_sensor option and the target temperature that must change prior to being switched on.
 For example, if the target temperature is 25 and the tolerance is 0.5 the heater will start when the sensor equals or goes below 24.5.